 Created by Rachael New

-But of course, no woman could ever run such an endeavour, and so, in a twist as fresh as a Remington Steele rerun, she enlists the aid of her father’s old friend, Detective Inspector WILLIAM “THE DUKE” WELLINGTON of Scotland Yardto front for her.
-The only problem is that The Duke’s a bit of an oinker, a drinker and a gambler– a Victorian-era David Addison.
+But of course, no woman could ever run such an endeavour, and so, in a twist as fresh as a Remington Steele rerun, she enlists the aid of her father’s old friend, Detective Inspector WILLIAM “THE DUKE” WELLINGTON of Scotland Yard (played by Stuart Martin) to front for her.
+The only problem is that Duke is a bit of an oinker, a drinker and a gambler — a Victorian-era David Addison.
 Even worse, though, is that he’s a bit of a hunk, and Eliza, no slouch herself in the looks department, is (surprise, surprise) attracted to him.

 And hence… Banter!
 Sexual tension!
 Lovely dresses!
 A vaguely “feminist” message!